airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

   - Make sure you allowed **access for Polkadot Extension**:
     ![Polkadot Extension giving access](./images/build-dapp-interface/polkadot-permission.png "Polkadot Extension giving access")

   - If you have errors in log of running node and dapp is not loading correctly, please, try to delete data base of dev chain: `sudo rm -rf <YOUR LOCAL PATH>/robonomics/chains/dev/db/` and restart node.
+If it not helped, restart your machine.

 </details>

 ## Inspecting the code

-Let's inspect the structure of dApp to clear up what and where we can fix in order to change UI.
+Let's inspect the structure of dapp to clear up what and where we can fix in order to change UI.

 ```
 .